mollerhoj/heroku_to_eb_cli/README.md

 # Initialize a new eb application

 eb create
-# Create a new environment, and upload it to aws.
+# Create a new environment (staging, production, testing etc), and upload it to aws.
 # load balancer type 2 is always the right choice.
 # Use `eb list` to list environments.